GujarathiSanket/HEART-DISEASE-PREDICTION/README.md

 **PROJECT STRUCTURE**:

-*data: Contains the dataset and any data preprocessing scripts.
+**Data**: Contains the dataset and any data preprocessing scripts.

-*notebooks: Jupyter notebooks used for data exploration, preprocessing, and modeling.
+*Notebooks: Jupyter notebooks used for data exploration, preprocessing, and modeling.

-*src: Source code for the project, including data preprocessing, feature engineering, and model training scripts.
+**Src**: Source code for the project, including data preprocessing, feature engineering, and model training scripts.

-*README.md: Project documentation.
+**READM**: Project documentation.

 **DATA PREPROCESSING**: